Ervin László: Career

-Personal life
+Personal life and death

-László married Carita Jägerhorn af Spurila 16 November 1956.
+László married Carita Jägerhorn af Spurila on 16 November 1956.
 One of their two sons is Alexander Laszlo.
+He died on 29 June 2026, at the age of 94.

 Work

 Systems theory

 László became a leading exponent of Ludwig von Bertalanffy’s general systems theory.
 László viewed systems theory not only as scientifically important; he also saw in it the potential to establish an objective basis for humanist values, deriving from a consideration of a natural systems hierarchy and its evolution.
 In his opinion, “The ethics and natural philosophy of this new world view can help explicate and justify an emerging supranational social ethos: ‘reverence for natural systems’.”

 General Evolutionary Research Group

 In 1984, László was co-founder with Béla H. Bánáthy, Riane Eisler, John Corliss, Francisco Varela, Vilmos Csanyi, Gyorgy Kampis, David Loye, Jonathan Schull and Eric Chaisson of the initially secret General Evolutionary Research Group.
 Meeting behind the Iron Curtain, the group of scientists and thinkers from a variety of disciplines met in secret.
 Their goal was to explore whether it might be possible to use the chaos theory to identify a new general theory of evolution that might serve as a path to a better world.